 On March 22, 1995, Fisher and Carney were convicted on all charges.
 Hughes was acquitted.
 Fisher and Carney were each sentenced to 87 months in prison and ordered to pay a joint total of $895,000 in restitution.
 They went to prison in January, 1996.

-In January 1997, the United States Court of Appeals for the 5th Circuit reversed their convictions.
-The court ruled that impeaching Carney with the contempt finding—which was later overturned—was improper.
+In January 1997, the United States Court of Appeals for the Fifth Circuit reversed their convictions.
+The court ruled that impeaching Carney with the contempt finding—which was later overturned—was "egregiously wrong."

 The court also found that the exclusion of the arbitration proceeding was prejudicial error.
 “This evidence was highly relevant,” the Appeals Court ruled.
 “Evidence that an arbitration proceeding occurred and that the defendants were not found obliged to repurchase the (investors’) shares goes to the heart of the case.”